jossammil/CHcipherSheet/README.md

 # CHcipherSheet

-This project helps create cipher sheets to accompany Enigma machine encryption.
+This project helps create cipher sheets for Enigma machine encryption.
-Most of the project credit goes to @chaydel66.
+Project credit goes to @chaydel66.

+This project is a work-in-progress.